New research has proven that if you stay clean, your brain will heal itself.

 - For the general public, current long-term recovery rates from drugs or alcohol are not good.

-- Even after participating in a rehab treatment program, the overall three-year abstinence rate is around 15 percent (15%).
+- Even after participating in a treatment or recovery program, the overall three-year abstinence rate is around 15 percent (15%).

 - And, the five-year abstinence rate from drugs and alcohol is around a mere 5 percent (5%).